M-J-Murray/SFAgents/README.md

 although this may be undermined by policy gradients being an on-policy algorithm.
 There was also the concern that when frames were being pre-processed and given to the agent, that it would reduce the agents ability to recognise its opponent from the background.
-This was because not only were the frames being cropped and converted to black and white, but it was also being down sampled by a factor of 3 (see figure 18).
+This was because not only were the frames being cropped and converted to black and white, but it was also being down sampled by a factor of 3 (see figure below).
- Given more time, it would have been interesting to apply a deconvolutional network to see how the network was able to recognise characters (Zeiler and Fergus, 2014), because not only does the agent not have colours to go by, but the characters deform and change shape very frequently when using different attacks.

 ![Frame qualities](pics/downsampling.png)